Blue 2023 - 2024

 Programming Adventures

-In DT; the children will apply their understanding of computing to program a floor robot.
+In DT, the children will apply their understanding of computing to program a floor robot.
 They will explore a range of adventure maps and use these to create original designs.
 As a group; they will research how floor robots move along different types of materials and use this knowledge to create obstacles squares.

 Religious Education: